 The British International School of Houston (BISH) with the PTSA recognises the advantages of having Neighbourhood Reps appointed to each year group.
 It is a key role throughout the school year and helps enormously by keeping the school community in touch with what is going on from FunRaising events to coffee mornings.

-Please check here to know who your Neighbourhood Reps for 2017-18 are.
 Many Year Groups have set up Facebook group pages to keep in touch, organise events and share information.
 Ask parents from your Year Group about it so you can join them.

 ★ ★ ★ ★ ★